vvoo21/Blog-App/README.md

 ### Key Features <a name="key-features"></a>

-- Create a data model.
+- Creating a data model.
+- Processing data in models.
+- Validations and Model specs.
+- Setup and controllers.
+- Controllers specs.
+- Views.
+- Forms.
+- Integration specs for Views and fixing n+1 problems.

 ## Entity Relationship Diagram <a name="entity-relationship-diagram"></a>